 Stage two: equip the dealer.
 The dealer is given a US-format playbook, US-style sales scripts, US-published case studies in customer language, US technical support with same-day reply, and a clear escalation path back to the manufacturer.
 The dealer's role is sales execution, not marketing and engineering depth.

-This work fits inside a Market Entry Sprint (six to ten weeks, one product line, one US territory), a Cross-Border Build (three to six months, full US dealer network rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing product lines).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one product line, one US territory), a Cross-Border Marketing Build (three to six months, full US dealer network rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing product lines).
+Pricing is discussed privately after GMA knows the work needed.

 Engine first, dealer enablement second, contract reset third.
 The engine is the manufacturer's job.
 The dealer cannot build it for you.